Belize

 Apart from diving, there was also something else going on… My fling?
 I honestly don’t know what to call it, but yeah, let’s go with that.

 Over the following days, my fling with Roy seemed to be blossoming.
-The more time we spent together, the closer we got, which is saying something all things considered.
+The more time we spent together, the closer we got – which is saying something, all things considered.
 I think it was his kindness that made me fall for him so hard.
-He’d offer lifts to complete strangers on his golf cart, buy stuff from street vendors just to help them out, offer random people free accommodation at his resort, and even buy food and drinks to anyone who’d join us at the table.
-Anything and everything that was within his power to ‘pay it forward’.
-On my birthday he even bought me a t-shirt, a cap and a bracelet and took me out for barbecued jerk lobster.
-I insisted and then insisted some more than he shouldn’t have, but he wouldn’t have it.
+He’d offer lifts to complete strangers on his golf cart, buy stuff from street vendors just to help them out, offer random people free accommodation at his resort, and even buy food and drinks for anyone who’d join us at the table.
+Anything and everything within his power to ‘pay it forward’.
+On my birthday, he even bought me a T-shirt, a cap, and a bracelet, and took me out for barbecued jerk lobster.
+I insisted – and then insisted some more – that he shouldn’t have, but he just wouldn’t have it.

-I’m not a batty boy, I’m just your sexy toy!”
+I’m not a batty boy, I’m just a sexy toy!

 Letting Loose

 One of the most famous hangout spots in Caye Caulker is this club called Sports Bar.
 Every night, there’d be a different theme – from trivia to reggae, from sports to Soca.
-There we partied like there’s no tomorrow – mostly cause we partied till tomorrow.
+There, we partied like there’s no tomorrow – mostly cause we did party till tomorrow.
 Another highlight was a sunset cruise we took around the island.
-By now, I’m sure I don’t need to go into the many virtues of Caribbean sunsets, so I’ll stick to talking about the people we met there instead – Rebecca; a cool, badass French girl who turned out to be my soul sister, and Oliver; a geeky, reserved Canadian fellow who bonded with Roy over his limited knowledge of Creole and his love for Soca.
+By now, I’m sure I don’t need to go into the many virtues of Caribbean sunsets, so I’ll stick to talking about the people we met there instead – Rebecca, a cool, badass French girl who turned out to be my soul sister, and Oliver, a twunky, reserved Canadian fellow who bonded with Roy over his limited knowledge of Creole and his love for Soca.

 Whilst staying in Caye Caulker for a longer time meant I’d see less of other places, I quite frankly couldn’t give less of a damn considering the good time I was having over there!